In Force — Phase 1 active from 1 May 2026

 • Keeping landlord clients informed of material legal changes is a core management duty — not an optional add-on

-• The official Information Sheet is freely available from GOV.UK and TLA member guidance is already available through the association
+• The official Information Sheet is freely available from GOV.UK and TLA member guidance is available through the association

 • If it does not, that is a gap in your agreement — not grounds for an additional invoice